Homotopy Theory for C^{*}-algebras: Applications to the Category of -algebras

-In the notation of \cite{MR1068250}, the categories $\Ho{\M}$ and $\SW{\M}$ are the not necessarily separable analogues of $\cat{TH}$ and $\cat{TS}$ respectively.
+In the notation of \cite{MR1068250}, the categories $\Ho{\M}$ and $\SW{\M}$ are the not necessarily separable versions of $\cat{TH}$ and $\cat{TS}$ respectively.
 When restricted to the abelian algebras, $\SW{\M}$ gives the $kk$ groups of D{\u{a}}d{\u{a}}rlat-McClure \cite{MR1800209}.